thibautjombart/treespace/README.md

 *treespace*: exploration of landscapes of phylogenetic trees
 ============================================================

-*treespace* implements new methods for the exploration and a nalysis of distributions of phylogenetic trees for a given set of taxa.
+*treespace* implements new methods for the exploration and analysis of distributions of phylogenetic trees for a given set of taxa.